2013 Chardonnay - Robyn's Block

 - Growing Conditions

-This flagship chardonnay comes from Robyn's Block, 33 year-old vines, the oldest of our estate Chardonnay plantings.
+This flagship chardonnay comes from the 34 year old vines of Robyn's Block, the oldest of our estate Chardonnay plantings.
 Certified organic and biodynamic.
 Viticultural practices included vertical shoot positioning, shoot thinning, cluster thinning, hand leaf removal and hand harvest.
-In a warm growing season like 2012, Chardonnay reached optimal ripeness and exceptional intensity and body.
-An early harvest date also helped retain freshness.

 - Food Pairing